A. Leases In Massachusetts Have Certain Requirements. Knowing Your Remedies Can Protect Your Rights in the Case of a Dispute.

 - Recovery of Eviction Costs: One cost associated with a successful eviction is the landlord's duty to "move and store."
 A landlord is required to move and store an evicted tenant's possessions for up to three months.
 The landlord can sue the tenant for those costs, subject to certain limitations.

 - Use of Security Deposit: If a landlord chose to collect a security deposit, he or she may use that security deposit to pay for repairs or other damages as a result of a tenant's breach.
 Strict requirements set forth the procedure for the collection and use of a security deposit.
 Your attorney can ensure you meet each of these requirements which will enable you to utilize the deposit.

+We have significant experience helping clients resolve these disputes in an efficient and cost-effective manner.
+Settling these disputes through less adversarial means including negotiation, arbitration, or mediation, can help to save time and expense.
+However, we are not afraid to aggressively represent your interests in litigation if it is in your best interests.
 Understanding the requirements for leases in Massachusetts and the legal process when disputes arise is crucial to protecting your rights.
 At the Katz Law Group, we have been representing the interests of both landlords and tenants for 35 years.
 Please feel free to call us at 508-480-8202 or contact us online today.